 When litigation appears necessary, we conduct a careful net present value analysis of probable outcomes the litigation expenses of bring legal claims are justified by the expected value of probable collectible judgments in advance of serving any Notice of Breach.

 An outstanding example of how prevention can boost the commercial success of your business is regulatory compliance.
 The time and expense of defending your company in enforcement proceedings can be exhaustive, even if your company is not ultimately sanctioned.
 As your General Counsel, we provide reliable, in-depth guidance concerning the state and federal regulations critical to your business.
 Where appropriate, we help you to screen law firms that specialize in certain regulatory areas to formulate budgets and manage proactive regulatory compliance engagements.

 Advanced preparation can make a critical difference in the outcome of a regulatory investigation.
 Proactive compliance initiatives ensure that the company complies with regulatory requirements before an investigation rather than learning about these requirements during an investigation.
 Failure to comply with regulatory requirements over a period of years can result in large fines, litigation or more severe sanctions against the company and its individual owners including both civil and criminal exposures.
 By getting out in front of a problem, and demonstrating good faith and transparency, we have often reached negotiated solutions that assuaged regulators and protected client’s interests without devastating enforcement consequences.

 Let our proactive legal service enhance your company’s commercial value

 If you are a small to medium-sized business anywhere in the United States, learn how Spizzirri Law Offices Company Limited can deliver value for your company.
-For a free consultation on the firm’s commercial law services, call 404-458-8311 or contact our Atlanta office online.
+For a consultation on the firm’s commercial law services, call 404-458-8311 or contact our Atlanta office online.